E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 - Traffic sourced from `192.168.30.0/24` was denied
 - Other source addresses were permitted
-- ACL match counters increased as traffic was tested
+- Match counters increased as traffic was tested

 ---